 Here are some fun questions to get to know your kids at different times of the day.
 For example, after school, after they attend a party or sleepover or a play date, after church service, and just plain fun questions to ask anytime to get the conversation flowing and get to know your child’s heart!

 You’d be surprised how many things can happen in a day and our children don’t always know how to communicate their fears, their victories, and their questions.
 That’s why these questions are super helpful!

 I’ve categorized them in sections so you can easily refer to them again and again!

 You’ll be surprised how easily these questions will get the conversation going and how quickly you’ll get to know your growing child.
 Have fun!

-Questions to Ask Your Kids After School
+Questions to Get Kids Talking About School

 3. What was something that happened today that made you feel scared or alone?